Here's who is running for Anchorage mayor and school board

 Because there are so many candidates for mayor, there's a strong possibility Anchorage will see the top two vote-getters heading into a runoff race.
 If no candidate reaches the 45%-of-the-vote threshold required to win the mayoral office outright, a runoff election is scheduled to take place on May 14.

-Bronson, a conservative, is facing three serious challengers: Suzanne LaFrance, former chair of the Anchorage Assembly; Chris Tuck, a longtime former Democratic state lawmaker; and Bill Popp, a longtime Anchorage economic development official.
-All have been campaigning for several months, marshaling support, money, volunteers and endorsements from organizations and political figures.
+Bronson, a conservative, is facing three serious challengers: Suzanne LaFrance, former chair of the Anchorage Assembly; Chris Tuck, a longtime Democratic former state lawmaker; and Bill Popp, a longtime Anchorage economic development official.
+All have been campaigning for several months, marshalling support, money, volunteers and endorsements from organizations and political figures.

 Several other candidates who filed last year so far haven't been running visible campaigns, and a few additional candidates have cropped up this month.